-United Parcel Service, Inc. (NYSE:UPS) has experienced an increase in activity from the world's largest hedge funds in recent months.
-United Parcel Service, Inc. (NYSE:UPS) was in 52 hedge funds' portfolios at the end of the second quarter of 2021.
+United Parcel Service, Inc. (NYSE:UPS) has seen a decrease in support from the world's most elite money managers recently.
+United Parcel Service, Inc. (NYSE:UPS) was in 48 hedge funds' portfolios at the end of December.
 The all time high for this statistic is 57.
-Our calculations also showed that UPS isn't among the 30 most popular stocks among hedge funds (click for Q2 rankings).
+There were 57 hedge funds in our database with UPS positions at the end of the third quarter.
+Our calculations also showed that UPS isn't among the 30 most popular stocks among hedge funds (click for Q4 rankings).

 Do Hedge Funds Think UPS Is A Good Stock To Buy Now?

-At Q2's end, a total of 52 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 18% from the first quarter of 2020.
-The graph below displays the number of hedge funds with bullish position in UPS over the last 24 quarters.
-With the smart money's sentiment swirling, there exists a few key hedge fund managers who were upping their stakes considerably (or already accumulated large positions).
+At the end of December, a total of 48 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -16% from the third quarter of 2020.
+On the other hand, there were a total of 42 hedge funds with a bullish position in UPS a year ago.
+With hedge funds' sentiment swirling, there exists a few key hedge fund managers who were increasing their holdings substantially (or already accumulated large positions).

-Among these funds, Bill & Melinda Gates Foundation Trust held the most valuable stake in United Parcel Service, Inc. (NYSE:UPS), which was worth $582.7 million at the end of the second quarter.
-On the second spot was Citadel Investment Group which amassed $395.7 million worth of shares.
-Two Sigma Advisors, Renaissance Technologies, and D E Shaw were also very fond of the stock, becoming one of the largest hedge fund holders of the company.
-In terms of the portfolio weights assigned to each position Cartenna Capital allocated the biggest weight to United Parcel Service, Inc. (NYSE:UPS), around 2.89% of its 13F portfolio.
-Masters Capital Management is also relatively very bullish on the stock, designating 2.45 percent of its 13F equity portfolio to UPS.
+Among these funds, Bill & Melinda Gates Foundation Trust held the most valuable stake in United Parcel Service, Inc. (NYSE:UPS), which was worth $762.1 million at the end of the fourth quarter.
+On the second spot was Adage Capital Management which amassed $133.7 million worth of shares.
+Millennium Management, AQR Capital Management, and Impax Asset Management were also very fond of the stock, becoming one of the largest hedge fund holders of the company.
+In terms of the portfolio weights assigned to each position Cartenna Capital allocated the biggest weight to United Parcel Service, Inc. (NYSE:UPS), around 5.36% of its 13F portfolio.
+Bill & Melinda Gates Foundation Trust is also relatively very bullish on the stock, earmarking 3.41 percent of its 13F equity portfolio to UPS.

 View table here if you experience formatting issues.

-As you can see these stocks had an average of 60.6 hedge funds with bullish positions and the average amount invested in these stocks was $3981 million.
-That figure was $2189 million in UPS's case.
-T-Mobile US, Inc. (NYSE:TMUS) is the most popular stock in this table.
-On the other hand SAP SE (NYSE:SAP) is the least popular one with only 17 bullish hedge fund positions.
+As you can see these stocks had an average of 68.6 hedge funds with bullish positions and the average amount invested in these stocks was $5665 million.
+That figure was $1254 million in UPS's case.
+Bristol Myers Squibb Company (NYSE:BMY) is the most popular stock in this table.
+On the other hand Anheuser-Busch InBev SA/NV (NYSE:BUD) is the least popular one with only 18 bullish hedge fund positions.
 United Parcel Service, Inc. (NYSE:UPS) is not the least popular stock in this group but hedge fund interest is still below average.
-Our overall hedge fund sentiment score for UPS is 58.5.
+Our overall hedge fund sentiment score for UPS is 34.5.
 Stocks with higher number of hedge fund positions relative to other stocks as well as relative to their historical range receive a higher sentiment score.
-This is a slightly negative signal and we'd rather spend our time researching stocks that hedge funds are piling on.
-Our calculations showed that top 5 most popular stocks among hedge funds returned 95.8% in 2019 and 2020, and outperformed the S&P 500 ETF (SPY) by 40 percentage points.
-These stocks gained 29.6% in 2021 through November 5th and surpassed the market again by 3.1 percentage points.
-Unfortunately UPS wasn't nearly as popular as these 5 stocks (hedge fund sentiment was quite bearish); UPS investors were disappointed as the stock returned 0.6% since the end of June (through 11/5) and underperformed the market.
-If you are interested in investing in large cap stocks with huge upside potential, you should check out the top 5 most popular stocks among hedge funds as most of these stocks already outperformed the market in 2021.
+Our calculations showed that top 10 most popular stocks among hedge funds returned 90.7% in 2019 and 2020, and outperformed the S&P 500 ETF (SPY) by 35 percentage points.
+These stocks gained 13.6% in 2021 through April 30th and still beat the market by 1.6 percentage points.
+A small number of hedge funds were also right about betting on UPS as the stock returned 21.8% since the end of the fourth quarter (through 4/30) and outperformed the market by an even larger margin.

 Get real-time email alerts: Follow United Parcel Service Inc (NYSE:UPS)